 Students wishing to establish a new organization at Plymouth State University should begin the process by meeting with the Assistant Director for Student Activities, to discuss the need for the proposed organization, its benefits, the number of individuals interested, and the recognition process.
 The date you meet with the Assistant Director, the group will enter emerging status (PDF).
 During the next eight weeks (while classes are in session) the focus should be on recruitment and writing the constitution.
 Once 8 weeks have passed, you are eligible to meet with the Judiciary Committee and continue moving through the remainder of the process to become an organization recognized by the Student Senate and University President.

-- Meet with Jenn White, Assistant Director for Student Activities, Chris Slater (click to email).
+- Meet with the Assistant Director for Student Activities, Chris Slater (click to email).

-- Constitution – write an acceptable constitution (see sample).
+- Constitution – write an acceptable constitution (see template).

 - Judiciary Committee – upload the constitution to your OrgSync ‘Emerging Group’ page for review by the Judicial Chair and their Committee.

 - Student Senate – the full Senate will review the Constitution, upon its acceptance by the Judiciary Committee, and will ask for a representative from your group to be present to answer questions regarding issues such as the nature of your group and the need for such an organization on campus.
 The Senate will then vote on the proposed organization’s request for recognition.
 If the vote is in favor of the organization’s recognition, the group will become a recognized student organization, as long as there are no outstanding administrative concerns from university administration.